Aveygo/C1C4D4/README.md

 1. They theoretically have the ability to reject nodes from joining the network
 2. If the relays go down, then no one can make any **new** connections with unknown peers

-Currently, if Iroh misbehaves, people still have the option to host their own relays to participate in the network, which is why I still consider C1C4D4 to be fully decentralized.
+Currently if Iroh misbehaves, the network will still be (mostly) functional and the relays can be self-hosted in a pinch, which is why I still consider C1C4D4 to be fully decentralized.

 C1C4D4 was always going to be an imperfect solution, but a solution nonetheless.
 Maybe the solution lies in tor? 🤔 😉